i05nagai/memorandum/language/english_speaking.md

     * There used to be four cinema in the town.
 Now there is only one.
     * Did you use to eat a lot of sweets when you were a child?
     * I didn't use to like him / I used not to like him
+    * when we were kids, we used to invent amazing games. we would imagine we were the government and we would make crazy laws that every had to obey
+    * we used to
 * get used to / be used to
     * I can't used to getting up so early.
 I'm tired all the time
     * He's not used to the weather here yet.
 He's finding it very cold